TeachThought’s Most Popular Articles About Project-Based Learning

 “Below, we’ve shared dozens of ideas for projects, and we’re going to constantly update the list with new ideas, suggestions from our community, resources, etc. In that way, this page can become a kind of guide for project-based learning in your classroom.
 The focus will be on the ideas for the projects themselves but we’ll also include apps, tools, and other pedagogical bits and pieces you’ll need to effectively realize this approach in your classroom.”

 “What actually makes each project idea actually an example of project-based learning depends on how the project is mapped out and planned, what learning is assessed and how, the degree of agency and voice the student is allowed, the period of time over which the ‘project’ is ‘completed,’ and so on.
 There is, obviously, a lot to consider.
-With that mind, here are 20 examples of project-based learning in a modern world with resources and technology available in most communities.”
+With that in mind, here are 20 examples of project-based learning in a modern world with resources and technology available in most communities.”

 “There is a difference between projects and project-based learning, primarily that Project-Based Learning is about the process, and projects are about the product that comes at the end.
 Project-Based Learning often requires students not simply to collect resources, organize work, and manage long-term activities, but also to collaborate, design, revise, and share their ideas and experiences with authentic audiences and supportive peer groups.
 This can come in many shapes and sizes, so technically there isn’t a certain ‘number’ of types of PBL.
 However, let’s take a quick look at a few possible examples–mainly to clarify the ability of Project-Based Learning to accommodate other models and approaches inside and outside of the classroom.”

 “The iPad is not magic, and as many educators have found integrating them meaningfully is by no means a just-add-water proposition.
 The same applies to Project-Based Learning.
-Project-Based Learning is a method of giving learners access to curriculum in authentic ways that promote collaboration, design, imagination, and innovation while also allowing for more natural integration of digital and social media.
+Project-Based Learning is a method of giving learners access to curriculum in authentic ways that promote collaboration, design, imagination, and innovation while also allowing for a more natural integration of digital and social media.
 Below we’ve offered 23 ways to use the iPad in PBL.”

 “My students have completed many projects over the years, and I honestly thought they were doing ‘PBL,’ but after the summer I finally realized that it was not authentic PBL.
 I was simply having students learn by completing projects.
-Coming to this realization allowed me to find resources to learn how to implement authentic PBL into my classroom.
+Coming to this realization allowed me to find resources to learn how to implement authentic PBL in my classroom.
 If you are feeling the same as I did, don’t worry.
 There are the resources, tools, and shifts in thinking that can help you on your way.”

 Using the QFT to Drive Inquiry in Project-Based Learning